World’s Oldest Fossils Aren’t Actually Fossils, New Research Suggests

 “There was no systematic analysis of the microscopic fabric, mineral assemblages, and of the possible presence of graphite (from metamorphosed biomass) and its composition in these unusual rocks,” Papineau told Gizmodo.
 “This new work is not advancing any of these important aspects, which remain critical to assess a possible geobiological origin, but are almost entirely undocumented.”

 A big issue that Papineau has with the paper is that Allwood and Rosing failed to perform a comparative analysis of rocks that were either older or younger than the samples studied.
-If they looked at older rocks, for example, and were able to show consistent geological processes over time (specifically the tectonic process described in the study that supposedly explains the stromatolites), they would’ve had further evidence to strengthen their case, he said.
+If they looked at younger rocks, for example, and were able to show consistent geological processes over time (specifically the tectonic process described in the study that supposedly explains the stromatolites), they would’ve had further evidence to strengthen their case, he said.

 Advertisement